dacjames/mara-lang/README.md

 ## What is Mara good for?

-Mara strives to be a general purpose programming language, useful for everthing from utilities to web services to distributed computing frameworks.
+Mara strives to be a general purpose programming language, useful for everything from utilities to web services to distributed computing frameworks.
 If you're a Python or Ruby hacker looking for more structure, a Java developer looking to write less boilerplate, or a C# programmer ready to move past inheritence, Mara might appeal to you.
 If you're writing embedded code, operating systems, or games, you'll probably be better served by [Rust]() or [Nimrod]().